embecosm/dcEmb-examples/README.md

 # Getting Started
 See the online manual [here](https://embecosm.github.io/dcEmb_docs/).

+See the main codebase [here](https://github.com/embecosm/dcEmb/blob/main/README.md).

-The codebase is briefly undergoing a substantial set of changes.
-These instructions may be out of date
+The codebase is undergoing a substantial set of changes.
+Some parts of the online manual may be out of date.

 # Changelog